 When dealing with colon cancer, the last thing you should have to worry about is the price of gas; however, as trips to treatment centers increase, so does the cost of transportation.
 Gas can be EXPENSIVE (especially if you live somewhere like California)– so why pay for it if you don’t have to?

-Tenaciously Teal is a great organization that helps colon cancer patients by providing gift cards for both gas and groceries.
+Tenaciously Teal is a great organization that helps colorectal cancer patients by providing gift cards for both gas and groceries.
 Additionally, NeedyMeds and Mercy Medical Angels offer financial assistance for medical transportation and necessary travel expenses.

-Oh, and if you like freebies (because who doesn’t?), Phil’s Friends and Radiant Hope are two organizations that offer financial assistance in the form of a care package, which contains self-care freebies for those battling colon cancer.
+Oh, and if you like freebies (because who doesn’t?), Phil’s Friends and Radiant Hope are two organizations that offer financial assistance in the form of a care package, which contains self-care freebies for those battling colorectal cancer.

 Financial Assistance For Colon Cancer Patients Type #6: Fundraising